You are no doubt familiar with the quotation

 “History is written by the victors”

-to explain that those who triumph then re-write what has happen to accord with their new-found supremacy.
+to explain that those who triumph then re-write what has happened to accord with their new-found supremacy.
 We bastardise that quotation.
 We re-write history in order to ensure that we are the victors.
 We love to win.
 We hate to lose.
 It goes further than that.
 It is not just about wanting to win, loving the fact that we are winners but we need to win.
 It is imperative.
 This need to win manifests in numerous ways, which include:-

 Always being in receipt of fuel;